 For purposes of determining if a student meets the definition of immigrant children and youth under Title III, district staff should request only information about a student’s date of birth, place of birth, and prior school enrollment.

 First, in seeking such information, the school and/or district should note in writing that providing the information is not required and that the requested information will only be used to determine whether the child may be eligible for programs offered in the district that provide enhanced instructional opportunities for immigrant children and youth.

 Second, the school and/or district should determine whether a student meets the first two criteria of the definition of immigrant child or youth (confirming age and birth outside the United States).

 In collecting such information, schools and/or districts should pose the same question of all students and ensure that the information is not used to discriminate against students in any way.

 - Finally, only after determining that a student meets the initial criteria for Title III eligibility should the school and/or district then ask questions to determine the total cumulative number of months that the student has attended schools in the United States.
 District staff cannot ask about a student or family’s immigration status.

-Title III, Section 301 (6) - Definition of Immigrant Children and Youth
+Title III, Part B, Section 3201 (5) - Definition of Immigrant Children and Youth

 Title III - Immigrant Children